adaltas/node-nikita/src/ldap_schema.coffee.md

 ## Options

 *   `binddn`
-    Distinguished Name to bind to the LDAP directory, alternative to providing an [ldapjs client] instance.
+    Distinguished Name to bind to the LDAP directory.
 *   `passwd`
-    Password for simple authentication, alternative to providing an [ldapjs client] instance.
+    Password for simple authentication.
 *   `uri`
     LDAP Uniform Resource Identifier(s), "ldapi:///" if true, default to false in which case it will use your openldap client environment configuraiton.